alper/alpernl/content/posts/weeknotes-177/index.md

 [![Epson](http://farm5.static.flickr.com/4140/4869116894_84a9742d4d.jpg)](http://www.flickr.com/photos/alper/4869116894/ "Epson by illustir, on Flickr")

 Sunday was occupied with a lot of reading in [Designing for the Digital Age](http://www.amazon.com/gp/product/0470229101?ie=UTF8&tag=alpercugun-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0470229101) preparing for the [UX Book Club](http://www.linkedin.com/osview/canvas?_ch_page_id=1&_ch_panel_id=1&_ch_app_id=30&_applicationId=2000&appParams={%22referrer%22:%22hub%22,%22go_to%22:%22events/353536%22}&_ownerId=1580980&completeUrlHash=wyjd) we are hosting on Tuesday.
 Also more scanning (and throwing out paper) and writing the first issue of my Dutch design and technology column “Design Directie”(due out here tomorrow morning).

+[^1]: Thoug we wouldn't have it any other way.
+It was epic!